Crocus sativus: Common names

 The plant is most commonly known as the saffron crocus.
 The alternative name autumn crocus is also used for species in the Colchicum genus, which are not closely related but strongly resemble the true crocuses; in particular, the superficially similar species Colchicum autumnale is sometimes even referred to as meadow saffron.
 However, the true crocuses have three stamens and one style supporting three long stigmas, while colchicums have six stamens and three styles; and belong to a different family, Colchicaceae.
 Colchicums are also toxic, making it particularly crucial to distinguish them from the saffron crocus.

 Description

+Plant growing from a developed corm.

 Crocus sativus is a perennial herb that grows about 10 to 30 cm high.
 It develops as an underground corm, which produces leaves, bracts, bracteole, and the flowering stalk.
-It generally blooms with purple flowers in the autumn.
-Flowers are sterile, have six petals and three red to orange colored stigmas.
 Leaves are simple, rosulate in arrangement with entire margins.

-Plant growing from a developed corm.
+The corm plants generally bloom with purple flowers in the autumn.
+These flowers are sterile, each have six petals and three red or orange stigmas.